Fishman97/AI_visualized/README.md

 # ML Visualization

-This project provides some visualizations for machine learning concepts using Jupyter notebooks.
+This project provides a collection of some vibecoded visualizations for machine learning concepts using Jupyter notebooks.

 ## Setup Instructions